 A former staff writer at The Wall Street Journal, where he wrote on urban affairs and social policy, Kotlowitz regularly contributes to The New York Times Magazine and This American Life (including the Peabody Award-winning “Harper High School” double episode).
 His articles have appeared in The New Yorker, The Washington Post, The Chicago Tribune, Rolling Stone, The Atlantic, and Granta.

 Kotlowitz is currently a writer-in-residence at Northwestern University.
-He has been a visiting professor at the University of Notre Dame, the University of Chicago, and served as a Montgomery Fellow at Dartmouth College.
+He has also taught at the University of Notre Dame, the University of Chicago, and Dartmouth College, where he was a Montgomery Fellow.

 Alex Kotlowitz’s writings are on the reading lists at many institutions and are particularly popular in programs focusing on social work, education, psychology, urban affairs, race, housing issues, and journalism.
 He has lectured at hundreds of organizations and universities—from Harvard to Oregon State, from Princeton to Wooster College.
 He has keynoted for numerous conferences including those of the Neighborhood Housing Services, the Federal Reserve (both in Chicago and Cleveland), the National Association of Social Workers, and the National Scholastic Press Association.

 A graduate of Wesleyan University, Mr. Kotlowitz grew up in New York City and now lives with his family just outside Chicago.
 He is currently working on a new book.